fermyon/bartholomew/content/docs/config.md

 twitter = "https://twitter.com/technosophos"
 ```

-You can think of this as "frontmatter for your site".
+You can think of this as "header for your site".

 It has a few pre-defined fields: